My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 There are plenty of car parks, most of which require you to Pay and Display.
 Some are quite small, so if it’s a weekend and a sunny day, get to your destination early or you may not get in (this happened to me at Barafundle Bay).

 It’s also really important to note that many of the machines are cash or Pay By Phone only (no cards).
 I fell foul of this several times when I didn’t have small change and there was no phone signal!
-So make sure you have some coins with you at all times, and it’s a good idea to download and register on the Pay By Phone app before you travel.

 A parking ticket machine in Pembrokeshire